terminal-labs/salt-netops-lab/README.md

 ## Lab 5: Reactor and Beacons

 Salt has the ability to automate infrastructure operations with little to no human intervention.
 In this lab, we will become familiar with the salt reactor and beacons.
 Beacons are salt modules that are distributed and run on the minion, which can be configured to emit messages when certain conditions occur.
 Examples include file modification, memory usage exceeding a threshold, a package being out of date, etc. Salt has many built-in beacon modules which only require minimal configuration to set up.
+For information on the available built-in beacons see the [docs](https://docs.saltproject.io/en/latest/py-modindex.html#cap-b).
 Additionally, we could write a custom beacon, or a stand-alone python script which emits salt events.

 The salt reactor is located on the master and _reacts_ to events.
 These reactions can respond to events emitted by beacons (or custom scripts).
 Once the event tag is matched, salt will execute a list of reactor sls files, typically to remediate or otherwise respond to the event in question.
 Events can pass data to be used by reactors.
 This can be very useful in certain scenarios.